Ali Musse

-Ali Adem Musse (born 1 January 1996) is a Somali professional footballer who plays as a winger for Canadian Premier League club Cavalry FC and the Somalia national team.
+Ali Musse (born 1 January 1996) is a professional footballer who plays as a winger for Canadian Premier League club Cavalry FC and the Somalia national team.

 Early life

 Born in Somalia, Ali moved to Canada at a young age.
 He began playing youth football with Earl Grey Community Centre.
 From 2005 to 2009, he played with Winnipeg South End United SC.
 In 2010, he began playing with WSA Winnipeg.
 He also played for the Manitoba provincial team in 2009 and 2011.
 In 2011, he joined the Vancouver Whitecaps Academy.
 After returning to WSA Winnipeg, he returned to the Whitecaps Academy in 2014.
 In 2013, he was awarded the Manitoba Soccer Special Achievement Award.

 College career

 In 2015, he attended Tyler Junior College, where he played for the men's soccer team.
-He scored two goals in his debut over Jacksonville College on August 29.
+He scored two goals in his debut over Jacksonville College on 29 August.
 With Tyler, he advanced to the national finals, where they were defeated by the Louisburg College Hurricances.

 In 2017, he began attending the Northern Alberta Institute of Technology.
-He made his debut on September 9, scoring all four goals in a 4-1 victory over the University of Alberta-Augustana, earning Player of the Game honours.
+He made his debut on 9 September, scoring all four goals in a 4–1 victory over the University of Alberta-Augustana, earning Player of the Game honours.